 Villa Adriano now a UNESCO World Heritage Site

 Visiting Tivoli is easy if you are in Rome.
 A car service can take you from central Rome in one hour or just forty-five minutes from Fiumicino Airport on the ring road that surrounds downtown.
-There is also a train from central Rome, if you prefer.
+There is also a train from central Rome if you prefer.
 I’d advise against taking a rental car because the streets are narrow, and parking can be challenging.
 However, if you choose to drive, there is a convenient (but pricey) parking lot conveniently located in the middle of town from which you can walk anywhere in the commune.

 Staying in Tivoli overnight is a must to watch the sunset over Rome and the distant Tyrrhenian Sea which can be seen from many vantage points around Tivoli.
-My favourite place to the stay is the beautiful Hotel Torre Sant’Angelo, a medieval castle that has stunning views of Tivoli and Rome from its vantage point above the town.
-The Hotel Imperatore Adriano is another romantic property with excellent service.
+My favourite place to stay in is the beautiful Hotel Torre Sant’Angelo, a medieval castle that has stunning views of Tivoli and Rome from its vantage point above the town.
+The Park Hotel Imperatore Adriano is another romantic property with excellent service.
 There are also ample self-catering options from the many comfortable apartments for rent through house-sharing sites.

 Home to Rome’s most powerful priestesses!

 My favourite restaurant is Sibilla which is sited in a beautiful location on the acropolis of the ancient city right over the waterfalls.
 It has two ancient temples right on its grounds!